Perinatology in Summerville, SC

 - Ultrasounds to help check the development of your baby's brain, organs, umbilical cord and to check gender (if you want to know)

-Summerville Medical Center is one of the only facilities in the North Charleston area with a team offering genetic counseling services.
+Summerville Medical Center is one of the only facilities in the Charleston, SC area with a team offering genetic counseling services.
 MFM genetic counselors help patients understand how their genetic condition or potential for genetic disorders affects their pregnancy.
 Having a family history of genetic syndromes or a previous pregnancy with a genetic syndrome are factors that may cause high-risk pregnancies.

 Our genetic counselors are certified by the American Board of Genetic Counseling.
 Our comprehensive program provides a personalized care plan for mothers throughout their pregnancy and delivery.
 We also offer genetic testing, including amniocentesis.